 Speakers: Stuart Adam, Katherine Bullock, Stephen Herring, Robert Palmer (debate held entirely online) (read report here)

 Launch of Treasury Committee Inquiry: Tax after Coronavirus, held Friday 17 July 2020

 Speakers: Rt Hon Mel Stride MP, Angela Eagle MP, Glyn Fullelove, Gemma Tetlow, Sam Mitha, Heather Self (event held entirely online) (read report here)

 'Tax in the 2010s: Successes and Failures', held on Wednesday 24 June 2020

 Speakers: David Gauke, Chris Leslie, Jane McCormick, Stuart Adam (debate held entirely online) (read report here)

 Irish and UK inheritance tax regimes contrasted, held on 16 October 2017 (only audio available)

 John Whiting: Tax Simplification Lecture plus panel discussion, held on 12 June 2017 (only audio available)

 Debate: How should different ways of working be taxed?
 Held on 20 March 2017 (only audio available)

-Our next debate is not yet scheduled, but is likely to be in late November
+Our next debate is likely to be on the forthcoming changes to corporation tax.
+Date yet to be set but likely to be in late April.